 During the competition, indoor and outdoor search and rescue scenarios may be encountered.
 Before the run, the teams will be given basic information about the scenario.
 This will include the location of the disaster (indoor/outdoor) and possible dangers.
 Teams will be required to search for victims located in different places in the arena.
-As there are two types of victims in each map including: alive and dead victims, in order to count a victim as a successfully detected victim, at the end of each run each team should park their robots "near" each alive victim and also provide a map which is generated by their robots explorations and this map should be marked with the location of dead detected victims (near is defined as somewhere in radius of 1.5 meters around the victim, but Technical Committee has the final word on when a point is enough "close").
+As there are two types of victims in each map including: alive and dead victims, in order to count a victim as a successfully detected victim, at the end of each run each team should park their robots "near" each alive victim and also provide a map which is generated by their robots explorations and this map should be marked with the location of dead detected victims (near is defined as somewhere in a radius of 1.5 meters around the victim, but Technical Committee has the final word on when a point is enough "close").
+Another way to get points from finding victims is to place the victim's information, e.g., a numbered victim mark, on the map.
+The victim mark must be printed within 1.5 meters of the true coordinates of the victim.
+In this case, the robot that found the victim can continue to explore.
+The victim's information should be printed on the map for easy-readability, but it is allowed that the victim's information can be submitted on a spreadsheet.
 Teams are asked to submit maps generated by their robots to the Technical Committee for scoring, comparing performance, and sharing information between teams.
-Scoring will be made according to the number of correctly detected victims, the time required to detect victims, and the amount of area covered by the robots.
-It should be noted that fault detections will cost penalty points.
+In 2019, the